-Horizon Family Dental Care can provide you with a dental crown in Baltimore, MD for a weakened or broken tooth.
+Horizon Family Dental Care can provide you with a dental crown in Baltimore, MD, for a weakened or broken tooth.
 This common restorative dentistry treatment will restore a tooth’s shape, size, and strength and improve its appearance.
-Your dentist will custom-create one to fit over your natural tooth, completely encasing it.
+Our dentist will custom-create one to fit over your natural tooth.

 What is a Dental Crown?